Count Christian of Rosenborg: Marriage, loss of dynastic rights and children

-On 27 February 1971, at Lyngby, Denmark, Christian married Anne Dorte Maltoft-Nielsen (3 October 1947 in Frederikssund – 2 January 2014 in Copenhagen) who thus became Her Excellency Countess Anne Dorte of Rosenborg.
+On 27 February 1971, at Kongens Lyngby Kirke, Kongens Lyngby, Denmark, Christian married Anne Dorte Maltoft-Nielsen (3 October 1947 in Frederikssund – 2 January 2014 in Copenhagen) who thus became Her Excellency Countess Anne Dorte of Rosenborg.
 Although lacking the prior royal assent of the monarch given in the Council of State that the law required, the king expressed no personal opposition to his nephew's choice of bride and, according to Christian, the king's private consent later had to be formally registered by the King-in-Council.
 In a 1985 interview with Billed-Bladet, Count Christian had explained (translated from Danish):

-As protocol dictates, I had to ask my uncle, King Frederick IX, if he had any objections to my getting engaged...I knew I would have to renounce my title of prince and my right of succession if I married her.
+As protocol dictates, I had to ask my uncle, King Frederik IX, if he had any objections to my getting engaged...I knew I would have to renounce my title of prince and my right of succession if I married her.
 I was number four in the line of succession after Princess Margrethe, Princess Benedikte, and my father.
 My brother, Ingolf, had two years previously lost his princely title and succession right when he married a commoner, Countess Inge.
 Now I was ready to follow him.
 To me, it didn't matter if I were in line for the throne or not...My uncle, of course, had nothing against a union between Anne Dorte and me.

-Count Christian and Countess Anne Dorte had three daughters: twins Josephine and Camilla (born in 1972) and Feodora (born in 1975).
-All three were Countesses from birth but lost their titles with their non-dynastic marriages.
+Count Christian and Countess Anne Dorte had three daughters: